kowshikthopalli/EEE598_SML_project/README.md

-# EEE598_SML_project
+# "Towards Discriminative Latent Spaces for Compact Hashing and Image Retrieval"
-Pytorch code for reproducing the results of our group project.
+Pytorch code for reproducing the results of our group project for EEE598 course (Statistical Machine Learning: From Theory to Algorithms) taught by Profesor Gautam Dasarathy

 # Group members-

 1.Kowshik Thopalli